Are you interested in living your life to the fullest? If your answer is yes, then let’s flow!

 One of the most important components of yoga practice is self-study (Svadhyaya).
 Reading and meditating on yoga sutras of Patanjali and Bhagavad Gita is a part of my daily yoga practice.
 In addition, I love to read.

 - Allocate the same time each day to read.

 - Sign up for the public library.

 It’s the perfect place to observe the coexistence of chaos and unity, mystery and wonder.
 Growing up in the city, the treasures of nature passed me by, but since I’ve begun to focus on going with the flow, I’ve learned to appreciate what it can teach, how it can inspire.

 - The liquid crystal stream of water falls,

 - The cool green blades of grassy fields under foot, between fingers,

 - The precious subtle scents of uncut flowers.

 To conclude, “going with the flow” is to follow your heart’s deepest desire.
 It could require some work.
-Mix that with play, and life will provide what you’re really looking for.
-Things fall into place, people come and help, you feel synchronicity and you just ‘know’ it.
+But mix that with play, and life will provide what you’re really looking for.
+Things fall into place, people come and help, you feel synchronicity, and you ‘know’ it.

 So, go with the flow!